zhxnlai/ZLSinusWaveView/README.md

 Dependencies
 ---
-ZLSinusWaveView is a subclass of EZAudioPlot.
+ZLSinusWaveView is a subclass of `EZAudioPlot`.
 It requires [EZAudio](https://github.com/syedhali/EZAudio).

+License
+---
+ZLSinusWaveView is available under the BSD license.

 Copyright (c) 2014, Zhixuan Lai
 All rights reserved.